Fractional CTO

 Zach Babb

-Heavy machinery operator.
-And I'm told more women are getting into that one.
+And I'm told more women are getting into that than building companies.

 Pick your tier.